SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_VSI6800+.md

 # Imagine Communications VSI6800+

-The **Imagine Communications VSI6800+** driver combines a **serial** and **smart-serial** connection.
+The **Imagine Communications VSI6800+** connector combines a **serial** and **smart-serial** connection.
 This connector is used to monitor and configure the VSI6800+ amplifier card in an Imagine Communications frame.
 It is possible to activate alarm monitoring and trending on all important parameters.

 ## About